wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <em>Click each pillar name to go contents about that pillar.
 (Note that "you" and "your" have been removed from text by AWS):</em>

-PROTIP: One memonic to make the 5 easier to remember is "CROPS".
+PROTIP: One mnemonic  to make the 5 easier to remember is "CROPS".

 Google adds a "System Design" pillar.

-   6. Amazon accounced a 6th <strong>Sustainability</strong> pillar, for "Minimizing the environmental impacts of running cloud workloads.
+   6. Amazon announced a 6th <strong>Sustainability</strong> pillar, for "Minimizing the environmental impacts of running cloud workloads.
 It includes a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources and reduce downstream impacts".
 Examples are over-provisioning, using Gravaton (non-x86) CPUs, etc  .

 ACTIVITY 1 - Have each member of your team do a mental exercise to <strong>prioritize the pillars</strong> as the basis for a discussion, as a team.
 (Why?
 The Dunning-Kruger effect).
 Example discussion: